TruCol/TruCol.github.io/_team-members/clara.md

 education: Radboud University, BSc.
 Artificial Intelligence
 ---

-Clara is completing her last year of a bachelor's degree in Artificial Intelligence at Radboud University, and plans to write a thesis within the field of AI ethics and policy.
-She is also completing an inderdisciplinary Honours Programme investigating politics in society and is also very interested in the philosophy of cognition and mind.
-In addition to her continuing education, she hopes to spend time on projects which recognise and foster humanity's great potential for collaboration.
+Clara has recently completed a bachelor's degree in Artificial Intelligence at Radboud University and wrote a thesis relating to the societal impacts and ethics of recommender systems.
+She plans to spend the foreseeable future finding ways to synthesize her technical knowledge with her artistic passions and contribute meaningfully to her local communities in Nijmegen and the USA.
+In addition to her continuing pursuit of knowledge, she hopes to spend time on projects which recognize and foster humanity’s great potential for collaboration.